-Our program begins in Piazza San Marco.
+After a welcome meeting at the hotel, we make our way to the heart of the city - Piazza San Marco.
 We shall study the square and the façades of its remarkable buildings: San Marco, the Torre dell'Orologio, the Procuratie, the Campanile and Loggetta, Sansovino's Library, the Mint and the Doge's Palace.
 We shall focus on the development of the republic's political core, its institutions and aspirations, and their expression in art and culture, from the Byzantine style of San Marco to Renaissance Classicism and Sansovino's vision for this most beautiful of all city squares.